 The Risk of Having a Fixed Mindset

-Many organizations operate with a fixed mindset foundation that limits behaviors such as sharing information, collaborating, innovating, seeking feedback or admitting errors.
+Many organizations operate with a fixed mindset foundation that limits behaviors such as sharing information, collaborating, innovating, seeking feedback, or admitting errors.
 This mindset often results in a desire, on the part of the individual or organization, to look smart, avoid challenges encountered, see effort as fruitless or worse, give up easily, and ignore useful negative feedback or criticism.
-In cybersecurity, this mindset is often associated with behavior such as reluctance to share information and experiences related to strategy, tactics and threat intelligence– both inter-organization and intra-industry.
+In cybersecurity, this mindset is often associated with behavior such as reluctance to share information and experiences related to strategy, tactics, and threat intelligence– both inter-organization and intra-industry.

 Conversely, the cybercriminal community openly shares information and knowledge, perhaps for a price, that allows each adversary to learn, grow, and become more innovative in their efforts to succeed in their attack on a more stagnant opponent who is operating from the least competitive mindset: the we’ve-always-done-it-this-way mindset.
-Such a mindset is a classic example of the fixed mindset.
+Such a mindset is a classic example of a fixed mindset.

 Individually, everyone has some degree of fixed mindset and growth mindset.
 The majority of us start with the fixed mindset being dominant.
-Our life’s experiences and education often reinforce that dominance and define the personal and corporate culture in which we comfortably operate.
-Because mindset determines our perspective on, passion for and commitment to an endeavor, this cultural approach to cybersecurity places great emphasis on maintaining the status quo.
+Our life experiences and education often reinforce that dominance and define the personal and corporate culture in which we comfortably operate.
+Because mindset determines our perspective on, passion for, and commitment to an endeavor, this cultural approach to cybersecurity places great emphasis on maintaining the status quo.

 Embracing a Growth Mindset

-In contrast, a growth mindset embraces challenges, sees effort as the path to mastery, enables a person to persist in the face of setbacks and allows them to learn from criticism.
+In contrast, a growth mindset embraces challenges, sees effort as the path to mastery, enables a person to persist in the face of setbacks, and allows them to learn from criticism.
 This mindset must become the dominant mindset in the pursuit of any goal if it is to culminate in successfully achieving that goal.
-In the case of cybersecurity, that goal is for security to be a business enabler as well as mitigation of the risk to the compromise of critical digital assets.
+In the case of cybersecurity, that goal is for security to be a business enabler as well as mitigation of the risk of the compromise of critical digital assets.

 Cybersecurity Benefits of a Growth Mindset

-In that context, let’s explore the development and benefits of a growth mindset and its contribution to the effort of creating a flexible, adaptive and innovative cybersecurity program.
+In that context, let’s explore the development and benefits of a growth mindset and its contribution to the effort of creating a flexible, adaptive, and innovative cybersecurity program.

 It is universally accepted that humans and human error present the greatest risk to any cybersecurity program.
 You can call me old school but, if you agree with the assessment that people present the biggest threat to the compromise of the proprietary data that makes an organization unique, then you should agree with the proposition that strengthening that weakness must become an important tactic in an organization’s cybersecurity program strategy.
-So, why are so many training programs created in a manner that would imply their being an after-thought?
+So, why are so many training programs created in a manner that would imply their being an afterthought?
 In many instances, that is exactly what they are as a result of the organization’s desire to check off the compliance obligation of employee security training.

 Adapting to the New Normal

 Human beings under stress for extended periods of time, if not properly trained, will make bad decisions or choices regarding the action to be taken.
-Many of the actions will be based on convenience and, as result, normally will involve a greater risk that has not been considered.
+Many of the actions will be based on convenience and, as a result, normally will involve a greater risk that has not been considered.
 Such a situation is the current COVID-19 new norm operating environment.
 Changes to policies and procedures, that for the most part are temporary, have been implemented and business continues to function.
 But, at what risk?